networknt/light-doc/content/tutorial/common/discovery/router.md

 ### Test

-Before we start using the light-router, let's make sure that we can access the reference apis with API A.
+Before we start using the light-router, let's make sure that we can access the reference APIs.

 Go to the consul server http://38.113.162.50:8500/ to find an instance of API A. Here is an example.